Ron Thornton (visual effects designer): Foundation Imaging and Babylon 5

 For the first season of the series, Foundation Imaging used 24 Commodore Amiga 2000 computers with LightWave 3D software and Video Toaster cards, 16 of which were dedicated to rending each individual frame of CGI at a resolution of 720 x 486 pixels, with each frame taking on average 45 minutes to render.
 FIRE (Foundation Imaging Render Environment), was a resource management software which was key to Foundation's level of output.
 FIRE handled job queuing, resource management and automatic error recovery.
 When an animator left his desk, he would click an icon, and FIRE would automatically take over the workstation, making it part of the rendering collective.
 For the second season, Foundation moved from using Amigas to using PCs, with Paul Beigle-Bryant assembling the computers from components.
-This was because the cost of buying a computer had to be amortised over a period of years, whereas purchasing components was 100 percent tax deductible.
+This was because the cost of buying a computer had to be amortised over a period of years, whereas purchasing components was 100 per cent tax deductible.

 Thornton designed many of the ships seen in the series.
 It wasn't long before the Foundation team was regularly exceeding the content of the storyboards with complex space battle scenes.
 Series creator Straczynski gave up describing the space battles scene-by-scene, instead writing instructions such as "The Battle.
 A Ron Thornton special.
 Absolute carnage..." or "It is a scene from hell: explosion, heavy weapons fire, smoke, the ugly face of war on an alien world ...
 (Go crazy Foundation).”

 Thornton also created the CGI-animated series Hypernauts, which aired in 1996, and directed one episode.